Search

 Monitor the indexing process

 The platform requires some time to index videos.
-Check the status of the video indexing task until it’s completed.
+Check the status of the indexing process until it’s completed.

 Parameters:

-Return value: An object containing, among other information, a field named status representing the status of your task.
+Return value: An object of type IndexedAssetDetailed containing, among other information, a field named status representing the status of the indexing process.
 Wait until the value of this field is ready.

 Perform a search request

-Perform a search within your index using a text or image query.
+Perform a search within your index using a text or image query or a combination of both.

 Function call: You call the search.query method.